-To be clear, Duryodhana was not a demon, but just a man.
+To be clear, Duryodhana, although a tremendous asshole, was not a demon, but just a man.
 His thighs were unprotected by armour.

 Interestingly enough, Durvasa, the Hot-Blooded Sage, blessed the Krishna with partial immortality except for his heel.
 Krishna dies because a hunter shot his heel, mistaking it for a deer/parrot (depending on the version you hear).

 Achilles in His Tent: In the Mahabharata, Karna walks out of the war because he did not respect Bhishma enough.
 Bhishma's impending death changed his mind.

 Angry Dance: Shiva, when he gets angry, dances a dance called "Rudra Tandava" that can annihilate everything.
 The universe is described in Saivism (a branch of Hinduism) to be like a creation of the dance of God.